|3||Cave Junction, Oregon|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Bakersfield air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Bakersfield air currently meets the WHO annual air quality guideline value

 Good 30 US AQI